What Do Architectural Drafter Do?

 How to Become an Architectural Drafter

-What education is needed to be an Architectural Drafter?
+What work experience do I need to become an Architectural Drafter?

 Below are examples of industries where Architectural Drafters work: